-Program numbers 1-4 may be recalled with a single press of the function keys if the direct load option is selected in the system menu (see system options).
+Program numbers 1-6 may be recalled with a single press of the function keys if the direct load option is selected in the system menu (see system options).

 The instrument can be restored to the factory default settings at any time by recalling program number 0.
-Any program saved to location 1 will automatically be loaded every time the instrument is restarted.

 The program menu is accessed using the PROG key.
 The program location can be selected either by stepping through the program locations in turn to see the name or by entering the program number directly.